ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 1. Congratulations you successfullly tested your API.

-# Step 13 - Using OAuth to protect you API
+# Step 13 - Using OAuth to protect your API
 OAuth - Open Authorization is a great and modern security mechanism.
 It is used for two main cases: authentication and authorization.
 The very nice thing with OAuth is that there is a full control on the life of the token (client side or server side), it is possible to refresh the token, meaning being able to recreate an acces token without the need of re-entering the user's credentials, it is possible to perform authorisation with the notion of scope, it is possible to authorise and a third party to access your data without authenticating (or using your credentials) to this thrid party, it is possible to revoke the token, a lot of very good things.
 The only limitations was the content of the token regarding the identity of the parties, this is basically a UUID, but this limitation is corrected with OpenID Connect.
 One difficulty with OAuth is coming from its flexibility, it is so flexible that it implies a lot of various ways to use OAuth, choices to use different grant types, the way to extract the identity, to perform authentication, to control the revocation and introspection, the way the scope and the consents are handled, the redirection, etc ...

 > **Note**: In this lab, we do not explain how to propagate the user information with a JWT token, it will be done in another version of this lab.
 But this is an important question, and there are different ways to get user information like having the back end performing a call back with the OAuth token to get information.